-The most frequent, fully specified data averaging method, the 30-second time average, fits the maximum recommended guideline by Robergs [3].
-[3] also recommended the 15-breath rolling average or the low-pass digital filter, but we only documented these methods two (0.2 ±0.3%) and one (0.1 ±0.2%) times, respectively.
+The most frequent, fully specified data averaging method, the 30-second time average, fits the maximum recommended duration by Robergs [3].
+However, Robergs et al. recommended a 30-s rolling rather than a bin average.
+The same study also recommended a 15-breath rolling average or, preferably, the low-pass digital filter, but we only documented these methods two (0.2 and one (0.1%) times, respectively.
+Despite the most popular method not exceeding the maximum recommended duration, at least for calculating VO2max, the vast majority of papers neglected to follow current guidelines.

+This review did not document all aspects of the recommending reporting guidelines proposed by Nolte et al. [19].
+We did not record the exact metabolic cart used, the measurement mode, the software used, nor the data processing rationale.
+Our outlier reporting rates of 5 was similar, while our interpolation reporting rate of 7.0% was slightly higher than Nolte’s 4.3%.
+Our averaging reporting rate was also ~5% higher at 60.9.
+Our results are similar to previous works showing that time-bin averages are the most popular, with 30-second averages as the most common overall [3,8,19].
+The order in popularity of other methods differs from these other studies.
+This may be attributed to our wider date range and including data processing beyond that to describe VO2max.

+Although more complex data processing strategies have existed for several years, we suspect time-bin averages are still favored in part due to subjective reasons like tradition [3].
+We speculate that practitioners also chose time-bin averages if more complex options are not integrated within metabolic cart software.

 4.2 Limitations

-This study presents the most extensive review of gas exchange data processing methods to date.
-However, due to its scope, not every article received a detailed examination, which means some data processing descriptions might have been missed due to the limitations of our RegExs, leading us to categorize these as “not described.”
-Articles that referred to previous works for their data processing techniques were also marked as “not described” for simplicity.
-We realize authors must balance adequate methodological documentation with journal word or character limits.
-Yet, methodological shortcut citations can mean missing details that prevent readers from fully reproducing the methods used [50].
+While extensive, this study’s scope limited detailed examination of each article, meaning some data processing descriptions might have been missed due to the limitations of our RegExs, leading us to categorize these as “not described.”
+Articles citing prior works for data processing were marked as “not described” for simplicity.
+Citing other work may help meet word counts, but methodological shortcut citations may hinder reproducibility [57].
+The best practice yet would be for authors to publish all data and code when possible.
+Several open-source gas data software are available to facilitate transparent analyses [58–60].

 Next, by chance, we found rare examples of articles using the median as the measure of center as we built our RegExs.
 However, we did not document any such cases in our random sample.
-A larger sample would likely find these and other rare data averaging methods.
-Finally, it is possible that a few ineligible articles eluded our screening.
-Taken together, our results are not entirely comprehensive and may slightly underestimate data processing methods’ true reporting frequency.
+A larger random sample would likely find these and other rare data averaging methods.
+Also, a few ineligible articles may have eluded our screening.
+We also predict some studies may have used mixing chambers without specifying [19].
+Taken together, our results may slightly underestimate data processing methods’ true reporting frequency.